-Beyond your starting salary, there’s always room for growth as a NICU nurse.
+Beyond your starting nurse salary, there’s always room for growth as a neonatal ICU nurse.
 After beginning your first job, you can pursue further study.
 In time, you could become a nurse practitioner or get trained in high-paying advanced nursing skills.

 Step 2: Earn a Nursing Degree

-If NICU nursing sounds like the right career for you, the next step is completing the correct training.
+If NICU nursing sounds like the right career for you, the next step is completing the correct training and nursing education.
 There are several potential degrees to prepare yourself for a career in nursing.

 - Associate’s Degree in Nursing (ADN) – After completing high school, you can obtain an ADN in as little as two years of full-time study.
 However, keep in mind that some employers may require you to enroll in a BSN program to continue your education as you begin work.

 - Bachelor of Science in Nursing (BSN) – Completing a four-year bachelor’s degree can give you deeper training.
 You may also have an advantage when studying for the NCLEX exam (which we’ll discuss more in the next section) and applying for jobs.

 - Master of Science in Nursing (MSN) – If you already have a bachelor’s degree in another field, it may be possible to complete a two-year master’s degree in nursing.
 Likewise, some nurses with BSNs choose to pursue advanced study in preparation for careers as nurse practitioners or advanced nurses.